machinetranslate/machinetranslate.org/events/wmt.md

 ### Constituent ranking

 In **constituent ranking**, for each input, humans rank the outputs of an automatically selected syntactic constituent instead of the complete sentences.
+The constituent score measures how often a system was judged to be better than any other system.

 Constituent ranking was the official ranking for the translation shared task from WMT07 to WMT08.

 ### Yes or no constituent judgement

 In **yes or no constituent judgement**, for each input, humans rank the acceptability of the outputs of an automatically selected syntactic constituent.
+The acceptability score measures the per cent of a system translation that was judged to be acceptable.

 Yes or no constituent judgement was added as an official ranking for WMT08.